soruh/I-Telex-Teilnehmerserver/README.md

 which allows manual altering of the database over http
 ###### the binary server:
-which responds to binary (and ascii) requests
+which responds to binary (and ASCII) requests

 ---
 ## Setup